 For Syracuse University transfer students, Syracuse University is the college of record.
 SUNY-ESF does not maintain a transcript record of ESF courses taken by Syracuse University students.
-A student previously matriculated at Syracuse University, who is subsequently admitted to SUNY-ESF, except graduate students admitted to concurrent master’s degree programs between the universities, will have all coursework taken while a Syracuse University student, including SUNY-ESF courses, treated and evaluated as transfer credit from Syracuse University.
+A student previously matriculated at Syracuse University, who is subsequently admitted to SUNY-ESF, will have all coursework taken while a Syracuse University student, including SUNY-ESF courses, treated and evaluated as transfer credit from Syracuse University.
 Such Syracuse University courses will not appear or calculate on the SUNY-ESF transcript, except as they are included in a block of transfer credits, i.e., total credit hours, accepted from Syracuse University.
 However, such Syracuse University courses do not count toward the SUNY-ESF residency requirement.
 Departments at their discretion include such courses in manual calculations, e.g., for determination of subsequent intra-university transfer eligibility.

-Syracuse University courses taken by matriculated ESF students appear on the SUNY-ESF transcript and calculate in the same way as ESF courses, except for graduate students admitted to concurrent master’s degree programs between the institutions.
+Syracuse University courses taken by matriculated ESF students appear on the SUNY-ESF transcript and calculate in the same way as ESF courses.
 Syracuse University courses do not count toward the SUNY-ESF undergraduate residency requirement.

 The ESF transfer credit policy requiring a minimum grade of C will be waived for Syracuse University students only and any coursework taken at Syracuse University with a passing grade will be treated as if it was taken at SUNY-ESF.